Vineyard-MQP-2021/Raspberry-Pi-Code/README.md

 #### note: In order to have the database functionality work, the raspberry pi will need to be able to connect to MongoDB.
 To do so, use the same 'api_keys.py' file from the app (https://github.com/Vineyard-MQP-2021/VineyardApp).
 Put it inside the root repository directory.

+#### 2. install Motion and read some documentation or follow an online tutorial to get familiar with it!
+It can be found here: https://github.com/Motion-Project/motion

 #### good luck :)